pjmeehan/python-scripts/README.md

 - *collatz.py* contains the script for Exercise 3.
 - *euler5.py* contains the script for exercise 4.
 - *iris.py* contains the script for exercise 5.
+- *factorial.py* contains the script for exercise 6.